Bira/octopus-carnival/_posts/2023-03-25-tigerclaw-barbarians.md

 suppose they're barbarians in the D&D class sense, but I wouldn't want to use the rest of that word's baggage with them.
 And if I included the Tigerclaw in a game, I'd definitely remove the bit where they raid other communities for "worthy mates".
-It's still a bad trope even when the victims belong to all genders.
+It's still a bad trope no matter how you look at it.

 Removing that shitty trope leaves you with a fairly complex people as far as D&D cultures go.
 They're not likely to be very friendly to outsider PCs, but they